open-mmlab/mmcv/docs/en/deployment/onnx.md

 ## Introduction of mmcv.onnx module

+### <span style="color:red">DeprecationWarning</span>

+ONNX support will be deprecated in the future.
+Welcome to use the unified model deployment toolbox MMDeploy: https://github.com/open-mmlab/mmdeploy

 ### register_extra_symbolics

 Some extra symbolic functions need to be registered before exporting PyTorch model to ONNX.